Library Collections

 Items withdrawn from the collection may be offered for sale with proceeds returned to the library, donated to a non-profit agency or recycled.

-Material Reconsideration
+C. Material Review and Reconsideration

 Digital materials may be held by a consortium and may have been selected by other libraries.
 Only materials selected by the East Hampton Public Library shall be subject to reconsideration under this policy.